-Kharis Kennedy approaches objects and the body as sites of knowledge, repositories of awareness that can be resourced in the service of personal discovery.
-She uses physics and intuition to build imagery and reveal inner truths, whether it be depicting animals who have been appropriated to reflect the spirits of their owners, satirizing fashion’s cultural role in forming individualistic and societal identities, or expressing the turbulence of her inner world.
-Her paintings, videos, and performances are psychologically revealing and always deeply personal.
+Kharis Kennedy approaches the body and objects as sites of knowledge and repositories of awareness that can be resourced in the service of personal discovery.
+She uses painterly metaphysics and intuition to build images and reveal inner truths.
+Her themes are broad but interlaced: the depiction of animals who reflect the spirit of their owners; a satiric presentation of fashion’s role in informing individual and social identities; the turbulence of her inner world; and in recent years, the portrayal of psychic and social relations in all the complexity of contemporary life.
+Her paintings, videos, and performances are always psychologically revealing and deeply felt.